Ina Hagniningtyas Krisnamurthi

-Ina Hagniningtyas Krisnamurthi (born 5 December 1968) is an Indonesian diplomat who is currently serving as ambassador to India and Bhutan since March 2022.
+Ina Hagniningtyas Krisnamurthi (born 5 December 1968) is an Indonesian diplomat who is currently serving as director general of ASEAN cooperation since 2025 and ambassador to India and Bhutan since March 2022.
 Prior to her current posting in New Delhi, she served as deputy permanent representative to the United Nations in New York from 2016 to 2019 and advisor to the foreign minister for economic diplomacy from 2019 to 2022.

 Early life and education

 Born on 5 December 1968 in Bitung, North Sulawesi, Ina Hagniningtyas Krisnamurthi's parents hail from Yogyakarta and Central Java.
 Her first name, Ina, was an abbreviation of Indonesia.
 She began studying Japanese literature at the University of Indonesia in 1987 and graduated in 1992 with a thesis on post-World War II part time farming (kengyō nōka) in Japan.
 She then obtained a master of arts in international studies from Griffith University in 1997.